zulip/zulip/docs/testing/continuous-integration.md

 #### Caching

-An important element of making CircleCI perform effectively is caching the provisioning of a Zulip development environment.
-In particular, we cache the following.:
+An important element of making CircleCI perform effectively is caching between jobs the various caches that live under `/srv/` in a Zulip development or production environment.
+In particular, we cache the
+following:

 * Python virtualenvs
 * node_modules directories